piwheels/hostedpi/docs/cli.rst

 hostedpi test
 -------------

-Test a connection to the API.
-On success outputs:
+Test a connection to the API:

 .. code-block:: console